Venue & Building Safety Regulations

 Packaging and other flammable materials may not be stored in the exhibition halls during the event.

 Space Only and shell scheme stands must order cleaning through the official cleaning contractor Contact.
 CLICK HERE to order.

-A final cleaning of the exhibition area aisles and shell scheme stands will take place prior to opening.
-The aisles must be cleared by 1400hrs, stand construction can remain up until 2000hrs on the 12th September but only within your allocated stand area.
+A final cleaning of the exhibition area aisles will be performed once the build up has finished, ready for the event opening.
+The aisles must be cleared by 1400hrs, stand construction can remain up until 2000hrs on the 18th September but only within your allocated stand area.